CDRT/mk_docs/docs/guides/tbct_v2/tbct_v2_top.md

 ![Create Intune Package](https://cdrt.github.io/mk_docs/img/guides/tbct_v2/actions-intunepackage.png)

+- Select an INI file and optionally a passphrase if the INI includes an encrypted password.
+- Specify a Package Name and Version which will be shown in the Intune portal for Win32 Packages.
-- Select INI file and output folder, optional password/passphrase, choose Win32 and/or Proactive Remediation package types.
+- Choose Win32 and/or Proactive Remediation package types.
+For Win32 packages, specify a tag file name which will be used in the detection rule.
-- Click 'Create Intune Package` begins packaging and interactive upload to Intune (optional).
+- Click 'Create Intune Package`.
+The selected packages will be created in separate subfolders in the output folder specified in Preferences.
+You will be prompted with the option to upload the packages directly to Intune using MS Graph (optional).

 ### Preferences